5 Qualities of a Great Travel Nurse Recruiter

 Honesty is Their First Policy

 This is SO important, nurses!
 You always want to be able to trust your recruiter and the information they are giving you.
 Ensure they disclose and answer all questions and information before you sign on that dotted line.

 Red Flag: Recruiter promises great things, but never delivers those promises.

 Recommended By Other Nurses

 A recruiter referral is a great way to know if a travel nurse recruiter is good to work with!
 Ask other fellow travel nurses if they have any recommendations for awesome recruiters!
 Chances are veteran nurses have had both amazing, and not-so-great experiences.
 So, listen and take notes.

-At Nurses PRN we have a $500 referral program.
+At PRN Healthcare we have a $500 referral program.
 If you know a travel nurse who is looking for opportunities, send them our way and we will take care of them!
 You’ll get paid while they work.

 There you have it!
 To find an awesome travel nurse recruiter, interview them and check these qualities off your list.
 They should be knowledgeable, honest, adaptable, and you should feel comfortable with them.
 Bonus points if the recruiter is was referred by a nursing friend.
 With this checklist as a guide, you’ll find an awesome nurse recruiter and accept great contracts.